Updated: Aug 25

 If it becomes too dark to ‘see’ in pheromone vision you can swap to night vision mode, which makes everything look like a photographic negative (remember those?)
 Night vision mode does not show pheromones, thus making detecting enemies more difficult, but it is still possible.

 When stalking humans, brightly lit areas become your enemy.
 However, you can break most light sources, allowing you to hide in the shadows.

 The Alien gains health by eating bodies, making you a truly predatory organism.
 The randomly spawning and randomly roaming humans simply become a mobile food source.
 Unarmed humans will succumb to fear and panic, which increases your feelings of empowerment even further.

-The one thing that will scare you are the Automated Sentry Guns first seen in Aliens Special Edition.
+The one thing that will scare you is the Automated Sentry Guns first seen in Aliens Special Edition.
 As they are machines, your pheromone sense will not highlight them.
-Unlike androids, these are a serious threat, and will shred you in seconds.
+Unlike androids, these are a serious threat and will shred you in seconds.
 You will hear them before you see them.
-However, much like the Marine detecting an enemy via the Motion Tracker, getting advanced warning of their presence actually makes them even more scary.
+However, much like the Marine detecting an enemy via the Motion Tracker, getting an advanced warning of their presence actually makes them scarier.

 When you hear that noise, you will stop in your tracks and plan your movements with great care to avoid them.
 You will no doubt feel a sense of vengeful glee when you find a way to get behind them – where they cannot harm you – and exact your revenge by wrecking them.